KolipSafa/Tubitak-E-Commerce-RAG/README.md

 ## To-do List

+- [x] Update reranker for new faiss system
-- [ ] Change faiss to langchain faiss in step3
+- [x] Change faiss to langchain faiss in step3

 ## Create env file